353words/food/README.md

 The three stages of ETL are:

 - Extract: Data in logs, CSVs and other formats need to be parsed (or extracted).
-Sometime we want only parts of the data.
+Sometimes we want only parts of the data.
 - Transform: Here we rename field, convert data types, enrich (e.g. [geolocation](https://en.wikipedia.org/wiki/Internet_geolocation)), and more
-- Load: Finally, we load the data to it's destination.
+- Load: Finally, we load the data to its destination.

 _Note: Sometimes the order is changed, and we do [ELT](https://en.wikipedia.org/wiki/Extract,_load,_transform).
 First we extract and load, and then transformations are done in the database._